Quaver/Quaver.API/README.md

 * Commonly used enums and helper classes

 # Contributing
 We love and encourage people to contribute to Quaver - whether it be through code, designs, or ideas.
-Our mission is to provide a space where the rhythm game community's voice is able to be heard - which we feel has been neglected in the past.
+Our mission is to provide a space where the rhythm game community's voice is able to be heard.
 We aim to create the ultimate vertical scrolling rhythm game, and this isn't possible without community input.

 The best place to begin contributing to Quaver is through our [Discord server](https://discord.gg/nJa8VFr), where all of our developers, community, and testers are located.